No. 98; September 2016

 - Sense of hopelessness about the future because of limited educational or financial opportunity.

-- Underlying mental-health issues or behavioral disorders, such as oppositional defiance disorder (ODD) and attention-deficit/hyperactivity disorder (ADHD).
+- Underlying mental-health issues or behavioral disorders, such as oppositional defiant disorder (ODD) and attention-deficit/hyperactivity disorder (ADHD).

-Parents can help to decrease the risk that their child will become involved in a gang by:
+Parents can help to decrease the risk that their child may become involved in a gang by: